MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_LAB_MANUAL.md

 2. Save all the changes.

->**Results**: After completing this exercise, you will know how to add exception handling to an MVC application, by displaying a custom error page or the developers page in case there is an exception that is thrown.
+>**Results**: After completing this exercise, you have been added  exception handling to an MVC application, by displaying a custom error page or the developer exception page in case there is an exception that is thrown.

 ### Exercise 5: Adding Logging